-The database design owes much to the impressive GenTech Genealogical Data Model.
 One idea taken directly from the GenTech GDM is that of Personas.
 A personas is a small separate particles of information that relates to a person.
 We can collect these personas from separate sources and then build them up to create individual person.
-The database uses the concept of a Reference Statement to link together Personas, Events, Dates, Places and Attributes (Characteristics) records.
+The TFP database extends this concept to events and has created the Eventum to represent the record of an event.
+To link together these Personas and Eventums and associated Dates, Places and Relationships, the database has a Reference Statement.
 This idea is loosely based on the GenTech's Assertion record.
 The Reference Statement is the heart of the new database and provides a very flexible way of entering and organizing evidence.
 It can consist of any typed statement and could be a simple statement by the researcher reviewing other statements, a transcription of a historical documents (certificates, census, parish records etc.), a description of a photograph or transcribed tape recording.

 One area where current programs have poor support is in internationalisation, they tend to assume a particular culture in things like naming conventions and religious observances.
 The Family Pack will try to avoid this, but to a large extent this will depend on attracting the support of developers from varied backgrounds (all my direct ancestors, for which I have birth details, were born in England!).

-The current status of the project is pre-alpha and development is concentrating on the design of the database and producing a Windows version of the program.
+The current status of the project is pre-alpha and development is mainly focused on producing a Windows version of the program and an early version has been made available.
 Gnu/Linux and Max OSX versions have been build and run but testing is limited and binaries are not yet available.
 See the Route Map page for more details.